Sustainable future – Net-Zero Buildings

 Produce energy to achieve net-zero consumption.

 Buildings that hope to achieve net-zero energy consumption often produce energy to offset their consumption.
 One way to achieve this is to invest in a solar energy system to balance consumption and production.
-Solar panel technology has become more efficient over the last twenty years.
-The spread of the technology has allowed companies to invest in research, economies of scale and distribution, which has led to a gradual reduction in costs.
-The increased efficiency of solar panels has made them more affordable.
+Solar panel technology has become more efficient over the last twenty years, making them much more popular and affordable.